Exponential smoothing: Basic (simple) exponential smoothing

 Unlike some other smoothing methods, such as the simple moving average, this technique does not require any minimum number of observations to be made before it begins to produce results.
 In practice, however, a "good average" will not be achieved until several samples have been averaged together; for example, a constant signal will take approximately $3 / \alpha$ stages to reach 95% of the actual value.
 To accurately reconstruct the original signal without information loss, all stages of the exponential moving average must also be available, because older samples decay in weight exponentially.
 This is in contrast to a simple moving average, in which some samples can be skipped without as much loss of information due to the constant weighting of samples within the average.
 If a known number of samples will be missed, one can adjust a weighted average for this as well, by giving equal weight to the new sample and all those to be skipped.

 This simple form of exponential smoothing is also known as an exponentially weighted moving average (EWMA).
 Technically it can also be classified as an autoregressive integrated moving average (ARIMA) (0,1,1) model with no constant term.

 Time constant

 The time constant of an exponential moving average is the amount of time for the smoothed response of a unit step function to reach $1-1/e \approx 63.2\,\%$ of the original signal.
-The relationship between this time constant, $\tau$, and the smoothing factor, $\alpha$, is given by the formula:
+The relationship between this time constant, $\tau$, and the smoothing factor, $\alpha$, is given by the following formula: